Monitoring Cloud Access and Activity

 To search the rules list, simply type a search string in the field above the list.
 Rules that contain a match are displayed as you type.

 Select a rule to view the information about the specific violations that triggered the alert, as well as suggested steps to remediate the issue.
+Select the download icon to generate and download a CSV of the discovered violations.

 The time stamp indicates when the violation was detected - and the alert was generated - with the most recent occurrence listed first.